daniel-eklund/Caselle_Project_Repo/README.md

 # Things still to do #
-The best part of any project is noticing all the little things that you would want to add or impliment.\n -Canvas component:\n
+The best part of any project is noticing all the little things that you would want to add or impliment.<br>
+-Canvas component:<br>
-Drawing the shape dynamically via lines binded to our data\n -More shapes:\n
+Drawing the shape dynamically via lines binded to our data<br>
+-More shapes:<br>
 Adding shapes should be easy, would be fun as a proof of concept